CodeTornato/Planning_Control_Carla/README.md

 Reference Line Generation:
-Reference Line(x,y,heading,kappa) is recorded with auto pilot in carla for this scenario.
+Reference Line vector of reference point(x,y,heading,kappa) is recorded with auto pilot in carla for this scenario.